-From 2012, we successfully completed several ASIC service projects for Japan top TV, Project and HMD makers with advanced and high-performance customized video processing chips.
-All of these chips are implemented with our proprietary video process platform that includes our video process display IP and high-speed transmission IPs.
-The process nodes adopted for these ASIC are usually 40nm, 55nm and even 28nm processes.
+From 2012, we successfully completed several ASIC service projects for Japan top TV, Projector and HMD makers with advanced and high-performance customized video processing chips.
+All of these chips are implemented with our proprietary video process platform that includes our video process display IPs and high-speed transmission IPs.
+The process nodes adopted for these ASICs are usually 40nm, 55nm and even 28nm processes.
 From 2016, we also developed the depth sensing technology that aims 3D sensing and AR/VR markets.
-On the other hand, the low power Convolution Neural Network (CNN) accelerator platform is also under development for the emerging ultralow power Computer Vision market.